-St Chad's CofE Nursery & Infant School environment is safe and secure and protects our pupils from harm or the risk of harm.
+The school environment is safe and secure and protects our learners from harm or the risk of harm.
 Positive behaviours are consistently promoted, and abusive or inappropriate behaviour challenged.
-A positive and supportive environment is promoted which gives pupils a sense of being valued.
+A positive and supportive environment is promoted which gives learners a sense of being valued.